-Our Lindgren Lectures are free and open to the public and are held at our meeting location, Expand Church, 114 Weaver Dairy Rd., Chapel Hill 27514.
+Shared Learning is pleased to present two special programs in January–free and open to the Chapel Hill area public.
+Both are held at our meeting location, Expand Church, 114 Weaver Dairy Rd., Chapel Hill.